Information on coronavirus

 - Different visiting rules apply to Erasmus MC-Sophia (see below)

-- No more than one person may accompany each patient.
+- No more than one carer allowed per patient

 - If you are too early, please wait in the central area (het Plein/the Square or de Passage) at the hospital entrance.